IPMA

 Cost planning

-Multi-level cost planning: Create well-founded calculations based on your structure and expense plan. | |
+Multi-level cost planning: Create well-founded calculations based on your structure and expenditure plan.

-Material cost plan: You plan which material costs, for example materials or external services, are required to process the project. | |
+Material cost plan: You plan which material costs, such as materials or external services, are necessary for processing the project.

-Cost allocation and evaluation: Assign calculated costs to cost centers, cost types and cost units and evaluate them in detail. |
+Cost allocation and evaluation: Assign calculated costs to cost centers, cost types, and cost units and evaluate them in detail.

 Anna Pieler